 - Storage: SC Series, PS Series and PowerVault

 - Microsoft: End users, IT professionals and Microsoft solutions for teams

-Fundamental or intro-level courses typically cost $100 to $200, whereas advanced-level training courses may cost thousands of dollars (we found one course with a price tag of $10,000).
+Fundamental or introductory courses typically cost $100 to $200, while advanced training courses may cost thousands of dollars (we found one course with a price tag of $10,000).
 Dell also offers onsite training courses, with most prices running at least double that of public courses.
-The most expensive course we found topped $42,000 for an onsite course.
+The most expensive onsite course we found topped $42,000.

-Check out everything Dell has to offer at its Education Services web page.
+Check out everything Dell has to offer on its Education Services webpage.

 Ed is a 30-year-plus veteran of the computing industry who has worked as a programmer, a technical manager, a classroom instructor, a network consultant, and a technical evangelist for companies that include Burroughs, Schlumberger, Novell, IBM/Tivoli and NetQoS.
 He has written for numerous publications, including Tom’s IT Pro, and is the author of more than 140 computing books on information security, web markup languages and development tools, and Windows operating systems.

 Earl is also a 30-year veteran of the computer industry who has worked in IT training, marketing, technical evangelism, and market analysis in the areas of networking and systems technology and management.
 Ed and Earl met in the late 1980s when Ed hired Earl as a trainer at an Austin-area networking company that’s now part of HP.
 The two of them have written numerous books together on NetWare, Windows Server and other topics.
 Earl is also a regular writer for the computer trade press, with many e-books, whitepapers and articles to his credit.